-With a bigger puppy, connect the leash and hold the clothing or towel in your lap or were he is able to smell it.
-Talk softly in a confident tone.
+With a bigger puppy, connect the leash and hold the clothing or towel to your side or were he is able to smell it.
+Talk to him softly in a confident tone.
 When you get to the car, put him in the crate and sit beside him so he can see you.
 Then take a nice calm drive home.
 (This trip MUST NOT include any road rage moments.
 It needs to be peaceful).

-When you reach home, plan to spend plenty of uninterrupted quality time with him.
-The temptation to have friends and relatives stop by to meet him should be avoided at all cost.
+When you reach home, plan to spend plenty of uninterrupted quality time with him for several days.
+Avoid the temptation to have friends and relatives stop by to meet him until he is comfortable.
 The puppy needs to get used to you and his new home.
 Too many people, to quickly, can overwhelm him and he could become frightened and withdrawn.

 Upon your arrival home, take puppy directly to the place in the yard that you would like him to use for the bathroom.
 Since he doesn’t have the control to hold “it” for very long, he should be ready to “go” after the car ride.
 Spend a few moments.
-After he relieves himself, be sure to reward him with excited praise or maybe a small peice of treat.
+After he relieves himself, be sure to reward him with excited praise or maybe a small piece of treat.

 Since you have already prepared a safe environment for your puppy, spend the next 24 to 48 hours hanging out with your new puppy.
 Introduce him to your house.
 Take him to the door and put him on the leash.
 Once inside, allow him to discover all of the areas of the house you want him to live in.

-After he has checked out the house take him back out.
-Because he will probably excited he may need to “go” again.
+After he has checked out the house take him back outside.
+He will probably excited so he may need to “go” again.